How To Build Resilient, Focused Learners with SEL And Mindful Activities

 In a time of technology overload, and on-line and off-line societal pressures, I have come to the conclusion that we need to formally teach our children the following:

-In a practical sense, what can we as educators and parents do to assist our young children to become mindful, resilient and focused learners; and in turn, become mindful, resilient and focused teenagers and adults?
+In a practical sense, what can we, as educators and parents, do to build resilient and mindful children who can focus and in turn, become mindful, resilient, and focused teenagers and adults?

 Teenagers and adults who can survive the enormous pressures placed upon them — especially via social media.